HOW LARGE ARE THE GROUPS YOU SEND?

 HOW MANY BAGS AM I ALLOWED TO TAKE?

 We recommend our team members only take the allowed carry-ons and 1 checked bag.
-Some airlines will allow 2 bags but to cut down on the amount of luggage for each team, we prefer all team members just bring 1 checked bag.
+Some airlines will allow 2 bags but to cut down on the amount of luggage for each team and discourage team members from bringing random donations (see question about bringing donations), we prefer all team members just bring 1 checked bag.

 For specific baggage restrictions and information: Always check the luggage restrictions section online for the airline you are traveling on.
 Baggage allowances vary depending on the airline and are subject to change so always check this information online in advance.
 Visiting Orphans is not responsible for any baggage fees incurred by any team members, including team leaders.
 When you pack, account for the possibility of a lost checked bag - keep essentials, at least one change of clothes, and copies of important documents in your carry-on.

 HOW CAN I HELP IF I CAN'T GO ON THE TRIP?

 If you are unable to participate by traveling to a foreign country, you may serve in the following manner:

 - Financial support for a team or team member